 1) Convert char to int Using Typecasting

-In C++, typecasting is a way to manually tell the compiler to treat a variable of one type as another type.
-When we typecast a char to an int, we get the ASCII value of the character.
+In C++, typecasting serves as a method to explicitly instruct the compiler to interpret a variable of one data type as another data type.
+By typecasting a char to an int, we obtain the ASCII value corresponding to the character.

 Syntax